heidi-e/Index-builder/README.md

   - To create the search data sets and save into a json file, run the script from the command line.
     - `python -m indexer.util.search_data_set`

+  - To run the experiments and save the results into a csv or Excel file, run the script from the command line.
+Make sure to set the correct root directories for the pickled indexes and search datasets.
+    - `python -m indexer.util.exp`

 - Each of the data structures inherit from a common interface of functionality in `indexer.abstract_index.AbstractIndex`.

-- To run our experiments, type the follow `python -m indexer.util.exp `